ajaved839/humanStructureAdeelRepo/replit.md

 ## Overview

 This project is an interactive web-based human body anatomy diagram that allows users to explore different body parts through clickable labels.
-The application features a visual representation of the human body with interactive elements that display detailed information about various organs and body systems.
-Built with vanilla HTML, CSS, and JavaScript, it provides an educational tool for learning about human anatomy.
+The application features a skeletal system diagram with interactive elements that display detailed information about various bones and anatomical structures.
+Built with vanilla HTML, CSS, and JavaScript, it provides an educational tool for learning about human skeletal anatomy based on the user's Figma design specifications.

 ## User Preferences